Lisa Maxwell (singer, songwriter)

-Early career 1989–1996
+Career

-Maxwell started her career working with Kate Ceberano and recorded backing vocals on the Kate Ceberano album Think About It!
+Maxwell started her career working with Kate Ceberano and recorded backing vocals on the Kate Ceberano's 1991 album Think About It! and for Wendy Matthews.

-She also featured on Ground Level's track Journey Through the Night.
-She became a backup singer for Wendy Matthews and later signed a deal with Sony/ATV Music Publishing and released her first independent record in 1993 through MDS (Mushroom Distribution Services) titled Stand My Ground.
-She also featured on Severed Heads track "Heart of The Party" from their album Gigapus and Boxcar album Algorhythm.
+Maxwell signed a deal with Sony/ATV Music Publishing and released her first independent record in 1993 through MDS (Mushroom Distribution Services) titled '"Stand My Ground".

+In 1994, Maxwell's featured on "I've Learned to Cope" with Bass Culture for their BC Nation album.
+It peaked at number 153 on the ARIA singles chart.
+It featured on the Australian film The Sum of Us starring Jack Thompson and Russell Crowe.

 In 1994 Maxwell was a Sony Music featured artist at Midem, a music industry event held in Cannes and at the time administered by Export Music Australia (EMA).